 - Know who of your neighbours is vulnerable and/elderly so that they can be checked in on and/or helped.

 - Make copies of important documents: Birth and marriage certificates, passports, Medical information, licences, wills, land deeds and insurance.
-You might want to put them in a safety deposit box or give them to friends and family who live out of town.
+You might want to put them in a safety deposit box, in the emergency kit, or give them to friends or family who live out of town.

 - Make sure you have a working carbon monoxide detector (VIP – this saved my life once!) and smoke detector.

 - Make sure you have a fire extinguisher.